An5r3a/Analysing-Product-Reviews/README.md

 [Saumya et al.](https://arxiv.org/abs/1901.06274) ranked amazon’s reviews using a helpfulness score.
 The helpfulness score is calculated by using a threshold from each feature extracted from review text data, product description and customer question-answer data of a product.
 Then the helpfulness score is converted to a binary variable.
 If it is greater than the threshold then we label the review as high quality, else the review is labelled as low quality.

-We will test the proposed method with a public amazon e-commerce sample data.
+This article will describe my attempt of following the work done in their research using a public amazon e-commerce sample data.

 ## Features
 A detailed description of each feature is provided in the Table below.